Why Masturbation is Important

 In honor of Masturbation May, we are taking a quick look at why many benefit from masturbation.

 It is an act that most humans have in common.
-Including those who are single, divorced, widowed, travelling, in prison, in quarantine, in self-isolation, and so on.
+Including those who are single, divorced, widowed, traveling, in prison, in quarantine, in self-isolation, and so on.
 Many of these people resort to masturbation, but even within a fulfilling sexual relationship, masturbation is, if anything, more common still.
 Even the most cloistered and sexually repressed have likely experienced it in one way or another.

-At the Counseling Center of Cherry Creek, as couples therapists and sex therapists we like to remind people that “sex organs” can encompass a wide range for people: Everything from the largest sex organ, the Brain, to your pinky toes and everything in-between.
+At the Counseling Center of Cherry Creek, as couples therapists and sex therapists, we like to remind people that “sex organs” can encompass a wide range for people: Everything from the largest sex organ, the Brain, to your pinky toes and everything in-between.
 And, masturbation doesn’t necessarily end in orgasm, nor should it.
 The process of masturbation is a process in which new synaptic connections are created and existing ones are strengthened.
 While often ending in climax and orgasm, many times it can be a process of gentle arousal.
 Or it could be a quick sprint to the edge only to stop prior to peaking, leaving one.... extra titillated and highly charged.
 There is really no wrong way to execute the act as long as it doesn’t hurt anyone.
-Some people enjoy nipple stimulation alone, breathing exercise, anal stimulation, kegeling, through sexual meditation/visualization, etc. And for some people just about any part of their body can become sexually charged to the point of being masturbatory.
+Some people enjoy nipple stimulation alone, breathing exercises, anal stimulation, kegeling, through sexual meditation/visualization, etc. And for some people just about any part of their body can become sexually charged to the point of being masturbatory.

 7 important benefits of masturbation